polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/rust-basics.md

 One of the powerful features of Rust that Substrate takes full advantage of is the Rust **trait** system.
 In Rust, traits define what can be done by different types and how different types can interact with each other.
 Traits enable you to define shared behavior in an abstract way.
-You can then use **trait bounds** to specify that a **generic type** can be any type that has certain behavior.
+You can then use **trait bounds** to specify that a **generic type** can be any type that has a certain behavior.

-The trait system enables different types to call the same set of methods to return different results.
+Rust's trait system enables different types to call the same set of methods to return different results.
 Substrate uses the trait system to specify the set of operations that can be performed on a generic type.
 Because the behaviors are defined on a generic type, you can reuse and adapt domain-specific logic by modifying the type bounds to suit a specific context.
 Substrate maximizes the use of generic types to provide maximum flexibility.
 You define how the generic types are resolved to suit your purpose.

-For more information about generic types and traits in Rust, see [Generic Types, Traits, and Lifetimesr](hhttps://doc.rust-lang.org/book/ch10-00-generics.html) and [Advanced traitx](https://doc.rust-lang.org/book/ch19-03-advanced-traits.html).
+For more information about generic types and traits in Rust, see [Generic Types, Traits, and Lifetimes](https://doc.rust-lang.org/book/ch10-00-generics.html) and [Advanced traits](https://doc.rust-lang.org/book/ch19-03-advanced-traits.html).

 ## Configuration traits